AndyHuynh24/OnePen-HackUmass/README.md

 ## 💡 What is it?

 Switching tools breaks the flow.

-To make a title, highlight, or draw a box, we stop writing, reach for a toolbar, then return — again and again.
+Each time we pause to change a tool — to title, highlight, or box something — our rhythm breaks.
-It’s a small step that, repeated hundreds of times, disrupts thought and creativity.
+Those small interruptions, repeated hundreds of times, disrupt creativity.
 Note-taking should feel as natural as paper — only smarter.
-That’s why you need **OnePen**.
+That’s why we built **✨ OnePen** — an AI-powered, handwriting-based note-taking web app that understands *how* you write.

-**OnePen** is a handwriting-based note-taking web app that uses **AI stroke recognition** to let you write, format, and organize without ever touching a toolbar.
+With **AI stroke recognition**, OnePen lets you **write, format, and organize** without ever touching a toolbar.
-You can change style your strokes, or even trigger advanced actions — all directly through how you write.
+Style your strokes, change colors, or trigger advanced actions — **all directly through your handwriting.**

 ---